-The General Plan update, Thrive Montgomery 2050, builds upon the foundation set by the 1964 General Plan and all subsequent plans and policies.
+The General Plan update, Thrive Montgomery 2050, builds upon the foundation set by the 1964 General Plan [as amended by the 1969 and 1993 Plans] and all subsequent plans and policies.
 It will modernize the original plan's Wedges and Corridors concept (self-contained corridor cities connected by a transportation network) and refine it for the next 30 years to ensure its relevance for tomorrow's challenges.
 It will need to accommodate new growth in a highly developed county and harness technological innovations for the county to thrive in the future.